rhepach/Kinect/README.md

 ## Support

-If you are experiencing issues installing the hardware, or running the scripts, please contact robert.hepach@uni-leipzig.de or stella.gerdemann@uni-leipzig.de und Kim?
+If you are experiencing issues installing the hardware, or running the scripts, please contact <br/>

-(Tell people where they can go to for help.
-A chat room, an email address, etc.)
+robert.hepach@uni-leipzig.de or <br/>
+stella.gerdemann@uni-leipzig.de or <br/>
+ks56cyvu@studserv.uni.leipzig.de

 ## Roadmap
 list ideas for releases in the future.

 ## Contributing
-State if you are open to contributions and what your requirements are for accepting them.

 The processing script is part of an ongoing line of research and it is continuously updated.
-Those familiar with Matlab will notice redundancies in the code and room for improvement.
+Those familiar with Matlab will notice redundancies in the code and room for improvement. <br/>
 Pull requests are welcome.
 You are, of course, free to make changes to the script for your own purposes but you do so at your own risk.
 For major changes, please open an issue first to discuss what you would like to change.